PySimpleSQL/pysimplesql/examples/tutorial.md

  Go ahead and run the program!  **It's literally a fully functioning program already** - though we will add onto it to improve things a bit.
 Make a few entries by using the insert button to create them.
 Notice that at first the elements are disabled, as there is no record yet selected.
 This all happens automatically!
+Explore the interface a bit too to get familiar with how everything works.  **pysimplesql** was even smart enough to put an edit button next to the mood combo box so that new moods can be created (or existing ones edited).

 ## Next improvement - cleaning up the interface
 The first iteration of our design is already working and functional.
 In this improvement, we will fine-tune the GUI to